tleminh2014/cen4010_fa21_g09/Milestones-documents/M3_group9.md

 and mess up a lot of the data created.
 Another issue would be how each person on the team applies their coding knowledge.
 If someone isn't too familiar with a certain language, this can cause complications with completion time for the website.
+For example, someone who is extremely comfortable with writing PHP code may need to catch another, less experienced, teammate on what the code means and how changes can be applied without disrupting the established functionality

 4\.
 Teamwork risks will imply lack of communication and assisting each other throughout the coding process.
 This can cause major slow down time for completion.

 5\.
-I believe the only issue with copyright would be obtaining pictures and videos for our project.
+The only issue with copyright would be obtaining pictures and videos for our project.
 We would need to be able to get content without illegally applying it to our website.
+Another legal risk is utilizing open-source resources like libraries and frameworks, and style designs.
+We will need to ensure all of our code follows does not coincide with any copyrighted content.

 # Competitive Analysis